TommyTran2023/integration-test/README.md

 ### Setup user and data
 For each environment, it should have at least 1 user for send request, 1 user do approve.
 1. Create new user.
-Setup passcode be the same passcode in data_test.json > common > passcode._
+Input the passcode of user in data_test.json > common > passcode._
 2. Add new data user in env_data.json